-Title: Mock Job Fair Interviews
+Title: Mock Job Fair Interviews Format: Pairs Time: 5 minutes each Materials: Copies of resumes Procedure:

-Format: Pairs

-Time: 5 minutes each

-Materials: Copies of resumes

-Procedure:

 - 1. Job fair interviews aren't the same as traditional interviews.
 Recruiters usually only have 3-5 minutes to spend with each candidate.
 For that reason, job fair interviews are often more structured and less conversational.
 It is a good idea to practice these mini-interviews before attending job fairs.

-- 2. Divide participants into pairs and designate one as the "recruiter" and the other as the "job seeker."
+- 2. Divide students into pairs and designate one as the "recruiter" and the other as the "job seeker."
 Have the recruiter pick four of the questions from the list below to ask the job seeker.
-After the four questions have been answered, have the participants switch roles and repeat the process.
+After the four questions have been answered, have the students switch roles and repeat the process.
 Be sure to practice professional introductions as well.

 - Tell me about yourself.

 - What are your skills?

 - What are your goals?

 - What do you have to offer this company?

 - What are your strengths?

 - What are your weaknesses?

-- Do you have any past criminal convictions we should be aware of?
+- What successes did you have at your last job?

 - Why do you want to work for this company?

-3. When all participants have had the chance to practice answering questions, come back together as a whole group and discuss strategies.
-Which questions gave participants the most trouble?
-What impressions did participant "job seekers" make on "recruiters"?
+- 3. When all students have had the chance to practice answering questions, come back together as a whole group and discuss strategies.
+Which questions gave students the most trouble?
+What impressions did student "job seekers" make on "recruiters"?
 Based on the five minutes recruiters had, would they hire the person they interviewed?
 Why or why not?